GaglianoTaliun-Lab/PheWeb2/README.md

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/3f823732-523a-4659-8173-f4bd42e80a7a" />

-PheWeb2 is a new version of the original [PheWeb](https://github.com/statgen/pheweb) tool, designed for interactive querying, visualizing, and sharing summary-level results from GWAS abd PheWAS studies.
+PheWeb2 is a new version of the original [PheWeb](https://github.com/statgen/pheweb) tool, designed for interactive querying, visualizing, and sharing summary-level results from GWAS and PheWAS studies.

 :star: **PheWeb2 introduces several new functionalities for users compared to its predecessor:**
 1. Import and visualizations of GWAS stratified by genetic ancestry groups (with no limit on the number of groups).